-The Joan Gillette Award will be awarded annually as a cash prize to the senior who shows the qualities of an environmental leader/activist in the community.
+The Joan Gillette Award is awarded annually as a cash prize to the Common Ground senior who shows the qualities of an environmental leader/activist in the community.

 Curious to hear more about Joan Gillette and her connection to Common Ground?
 Click on these names to read testimonials offered at a special dedication ceremony on May 6, 2017: Susannah Gillette (daughter); Cory Gillette (daughter); Valerie Miller (sister); Melissa Spear (Executive Director).

-The Gillette family wants to create a permanent fund that will provide a $1,000 award to honor Joanie’s vision and foresight that shaped Common Ground’s values and led to Common Ground’s growth and to reward urban environmental leadership development at Common Ground.
+In 2017, the Gillette family launched a permanent fund that will provide a $1,000 award to honor Joanie’s vision and foresight that shaped Common Ground’s values and led to Common Ground’s growth and to reward urban environmental leadership development at Common Ground.

 The Award will be awarded annually as a cash prize to the senior who shows the qualities of an environmental leader/activist in the community.
 Qualities considered by the selection committee include:

 - Actions taken to teach/lead others in the community.